 CRITERIA FOR SUCCESSFUL COMPLETION

-Criteria for successful completion include affording a reasonable effort to view the entire event and submission of a completed quiz.
+Criteria for successful completion include affording a reasonable effort to complete all modules and submission of a completed quiz with a score ≥80%.

 After completion of this activity, learners will be able to:

-- Define compartment syndrome, describe patients who are at an increased risk for the complication, and state at least 3 symptoms of limb compartment syndrome.
+- Define compartment syndrome, describe patients at an increased risk for the complication, and state at least three symptoms of limb compartment syndrome.

-- Discuss why post-operative orthopedic surgery patients are at risk for myocardial infarction, congestive heart failure, and/or arrhythmias and discuss at least methods to troubleshoot differentiating between a true cardiac event versus anxiety or gastrointestinal complications.
+- Discuss why post-operative orthopedic surgery patients are at risk for myocardial infarction, congestive heart failure, and/or arrhythmias.
+Discuss at least methods to troubleshoot differentiating between an actual cardiac event versus anxiety or gastrointestinal complications.

 - Discuss the pros and cons of the anterior total hip replacement approach versus the posterior total hip replacement approach, and discuss how post-operative nursing care differs between the two approaches.

 What’s the refund policy?